Skip to main content

 Input: verified bank legal name and current processor or license records.
 Output: processor legal profiles aligned to bank records, and license or permit records reviewed and updated or documented as required.
 Dependency gate: finish this alignment before public rollout.

 If a step is rejected, pending, or put on hold, stop downstream changes.
 Confirm what name is currently on record, save your proof trail, and ask the next institution what interim evidence it will accept.
-Add current turnaround expectation after verification.
+Verify the current turnaround expectation from the relevant institution or official record before relying on it.
 If a bank or payout platform places a hold, escalate that issue first, then resume sequencing.

 Once legal-name alignment is complete, move to operational rollout and client-facing continuity updates.
 This pairs well with our guide on How to Use AI for Market Research in Your Freelance Business.